ipergamali/Runebound-Magic--Kubuntu/README.md

 - Use this file as a reference in QML or for seeding Firestore.
 Modify or extend it to match production content.
 - `data/armour_items.json` includes derived armor items based on the images under `assets/images/Armour/`.
 Import it the same way as the main schema to seed armor templates.
 - `data/gear_items.json` captures weapons, shields, and accessory assets under `assets/images/{weapons,shield,Accessories}`.
+- `data/tiles.json` mirrors the match-3 tile art in `assets/images/tiles/` and seeds the `tiles` collection.
+Each entry includes the in-game description plus the asset path so the desktop client can stay in sync with Firestore.

 ## Firestore Import Script